Configure Site-Specific SAML

 tsm pending-changes list --config-only

 This section takes you through the configuration steps that appear on the Authentication page in the Tableau Server web UI.
 In a self-hosted Tableau Server installation, this page appears only when support for site-specific SAML is enabled at the server level.
-It is enabled by default in Tableau Online.
+It is enabled by default in Tableau Cloud.

 Note: To complete this process, you will also need the documentation your IdP provides.
 Look for topics that refer to configuring or defining a service provider for a SAML connection, or adding an application.